somecho/cljs-compiler-compiler/README.md

 cd cljs-compiler-compiler
 lein cljsbuild once
 ```
-There will now be a `cljs.js` file in `/out`.
+There will now be a `cljs.js` file in `/js`.
 You can then add this as a script
 to your html document.

+Alternatively, a [prebuilt JS script](./js/cljs.js) is already packaged in this repo.

 ```js
 cljs.compile("(+ 1 1)")